ccastro25/Creating_domain_in_Active_directory/README.md

 - Click **Next** and set the **Domain Controller Options**, including the Directory Services Restore Mode (DSRM) password.
 - Click **Next** through the DNS options and Additional Options screens.
 - Review and confirm the **NetBIOS name**, which is typically a shorter name for the domain.
-- Specify the paths for the AD DS database, log files, and SYSVOL.
+- Leave the default paths for the AD DS database, log files, and SYSVOL.
 Click **Next**.
 - Review your selections and click **Install**.

 ### 3. Configure DNS